-Since the earliest days of Lesedi, it has been apparent that some families are unable to pay even the nominal school fees of US$34 per term.
+Since the earliest days of Lesedi, it has been apparent that some families are unable to pay even nominal school fees for their children.
 To continue at school, many of the children need financial support.

 To address this issue, we introduced a sponsorship program for children requiring assistance.
 The program started in early 2018 and immediately made a dramatic difference.
-Many of the children attending Lesedi Primary School face considerable struggles and challenges in their day to day lives and without sponsorship their education would be extremely limited, with most not able to complete primary education.
+Many of the children attending Lesedi Primary and Secondary Schools face considerable struggles and challenges in their day to day lives and without sponsorship their education would be extremely limited, with many liable to drop out of school.
 Sponsorship gives them a unique opportunity to improve their circumstances in life.

 Initially we restricted the program to those children in most need.
-However, the deteriorating economic situation in Zimbabwe means that nearly everyone is now struggling, so we are continuing to expand the program and envisage arranging sponsorship for most of the pupils.
+However, the deteriorating economic situation in Zimbabwe means that nearly everyone is now struggling, so we continued to expand the program and now virtually all of our learners are sponsored.

 How to sponsor a child

 Please contact Fiona if you are interested in sponsoring a child at Lesedi.
 We will provide details of a suitable child, including a photo and some background information.